coconauts/coconauts.github.io/source/_posts/2017-05-01-infinify-an-infinite-discovery-mode-for-spotify.markdown

 a rule: a naive, straightforward solution can take you 60-80% there.
 Then any increases on that number will require years of PhD research.

-This is a very simple solution, but surprisingly, also very effective!
+Infinify is a very simple solution, but surprisingly, also very effective!
 I was very pleased with the quality of recommendations, and how you can still get a mix of familiar and new.
 Of course, most of the heavy lifting comes from the magic behind the `/recommendations` engine, but I'm happy that we could bend it to overcome it's limitations.

+For now, I intend to use it heavily for a while and see if it still satisfy me, or if recommendations start getting a bit repetitive.
+In such case, I might start tunning the algorithim to try more variability (for instance, going for multi-level recommendations from recommendations).

 You can get the code for Infinify [on Github](https://github.com/coconauts/infinify).